farzeenilyaszargar/knowledge/dsa/sortings.md

 ## Counting Sort
-this sorting works on the principle of divide and conquer. first we divide and keep dividing the array through recursion and then merge them in a sorted arrangement through the merge() function which creates two arrays of left and right and merges them both to get a sorted array recursively.
+in this sorting we make use of counting logic by adding all nums occurence and arranging them in a new array better.

 > time complexity: O(n+k)
 > space complexity: max